-This flag is set when the entire frame in the Transmit Shift register has been shifted out, and there are no new data in the transmit buffer (TXDATA).

-Writing a '1' to this bit will clear the flag.
+This flag is set when the entire frame in the Transmit Shift register has been shifted out, and there are no new data in the transmit buffer (TXDATAL and TXDATAH) registers.
+It is cleared by writing a '1' to it.

-Bit 5 - DREIF USART Data Register Empty Flag
+Bit 5 - DREIF USART Data Register Empty Interrupt Flag